marinesciencedude/PapersPleaseModdingDoc/docs/txt-csv/Travelers.md

 		= Game/MrPersistent done
 ```

-The final example is the Husband and Wife travelling together.
+The final example for logic states is the Husband and Wife travelling together.
 For brevity most of the dialogue has been removed:

 ```
 HUSBAND_WIFE_TEAM